ClaudS2006/interactive_frontend_work_req_1/README.md

 - Vite for fast development and builds
 - ESLint and Prettier for code consistency
 - Hot Module Replacement (HMR)
-- Screenshot showing the props/state tree in the React DevTools
+- Screenshot showing the props/state tree in the React DevTools to give you a glimpse about the visuals.

 ---

 ![Screenshot props/state tree in the React DevTools](./src/assets/ScreenshotWorkRequ1.PNG)